LuWang823/Course-Project-LSTM-with-Sentiment-Analysis/README.md

 **Challenges and Limitations**:

+Although the results gained high accurate predictions, the contributions from sentiment analysis were not much.
+The challenges and limitations we encountered were:

 - **The source of data is insufficient.** Other sources of news could also influence the stock price.
 - **The time spans of analysis remain to be further investigated.** For LSTM model, we used the previous day to predict next day’s stock price.
 However, the time spans could be extended to weeks, months, or even years.
 Future work could conduct more experiments with different settings.